Code-Institute-Submissions/workout-world/README.md

 The webpage is tested on Google Chrome, Mozilla Firefox, Microsoft Edge, Safiari and Internet explorer.

 ### Performace with lighthouse
-To test the performance of the project i used Lighthouse.
+To test the performance of the project I used Lighthouse.
 The first times that I used lighthouse the performace of the pages wasn't that good, to fix this I compressed the images that I used because the filesizes was pretty big, I also squared the images used for the instructors in Photoshop to make the performance better.
 The SEO is also omproved by adding a metadescription to all the pages.